scipy/scipy.org/www/scipylib/building/windows.rst

 open-source toolchains that would allow Windows users to build and develop with NumPy and SciPy from source without issues of financial, platform, or licensing constraints.

-This document will attempt to provide a general summary of the available options that users can currently avail themselves to if they so choose to build these libraries from source.
+This document describes one option to build OpenBLAS and SciPy from source that was validated for scipy 1.0.0.
 However, in light of all the work currently being done, **do not expect** these instructions to be accurate in the long-run and be sure to check up on any of the open source projects mentioned for the most up-to-date information.
 For more information on all of these projects, the Mingwpy_ website is an **excellent** source of more in-depth